 The tension remains.
 There is no easy solution.
 But there are several good questions you can ask yourself to help you know how to give your time wisely.

 Every family has differing needs.
 What does your family need?
 How do they best receive and experience your love for them?

 These are your non-negotiables.
 What must you accomplish?
 These are your core responsibilities both at home and work.
 Who needs your time?
 When you have clarity here, you gain great clarity in who needs your time.

 3) What are my productive opportunities?

-You can’t make progress if you always do the same things with the same people.
+You can’t make progress if you only and always do the same things with the same people.
 What new opportunities is God bringing your way?
 Who are the people He wants you to engage in for those new opportunities?

 4) Am I listening for God prompts?